 There are three types of people operating gift basket businesses.
 The first are those who are making money hand over fist and are loving every minute of operating an extremely successful business and living a happy life.
 These are very rare — almost extinct — so rare that I haven’t met a single one of them.
 If you know such a person, please introduce me to him or her.

 The second type are those who have seen some success and are anxious to ramp it up and create a larger business while maintaining a happy life.
-If this is you, you’re looking forward to what 2018 has in store for you and are anxious to get started on it.
+If this is you, you’re looking forward to what this year has in store for you and are anxious to get started on it.

 If you’re one of the rare first type, you can quit reading here.
 You don’t need to know anything more.
 You’re already the expert that should be sharing with everyone else in the industry.